LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

 Following is an example of steps currently working for rendering a solution with package `trelliscopejs` to HTML:

-1)  Make the first 5 steps from "Usage of package workflowrsubdirs".
+1)  Make the first 5 steps from "Brief example of steps from creating R codes until committing HTML pages".
       - Commit example: 41ca33c on 21-02-09.
+      - If you need to re-create HTML file that uses package "trelliscopejs" as the 1st step delete relevant "trelliscopejs" directories.

-2)  Open the created .R file -\> click "Source" (Source the contents of the active document)
+2)  Open the created .R file (that uses package "trelliscopejs") -\> source this file (click on icon "Source" = Source the contents of the active document)

-      - For this purpose, parameter “path” specified in function trelliscopejs::facet\_trelliscope() is used.
+      - For this purpose, parameter "path" specified inside function trelliscopejs::facet\_trelliscope() in the .R file is used.
-          - Example: path = “trelliscopejs/regressions”.
+          - Example: path = "trelliscopejs/regressions".
-      - New directory (with trelliscopejs data) is created directly in a relevant project working directory.
+      - New directory with trelliscopejs data is created directly in a relevant project working directory.
           - Example: "D:\\Projects\\GitHub\\rpkgs\\trelliscopejs".
 3)  Copy this new directory "trelliscopejs" to directory `docs` (for GitHub) or `public` (for GitLab) (within a relevant project working directory).

-4)  Run `workflowrsubdirs::build_htmls()` to build HTML files that will be saved in directory `docs` (for GitHub) or `public` (for GitLab).
+4)  Run `workflowrsubdirs::build_htmls()` with relevant parameters to build HTML files that will be saved in directory `docs` (for GitHub) or `public` (for GitLab).
+      - If you are sure that everything is set correctly (you don’t need to test anymore), choose parameter `commit = TRUE`.
+It's necessary to commit in this step otherwise "Checks" of workflowr will show "R Markdown file: uncommitted changes".
+          - example if you want to build and commit all .Rmd files (some of them can contain "trelliscopejs") anywhere in directory "code-rmd":
+            `workflowrsubdirs::build_htmls("code-rmd", T, NULL, T)`
       - If you run it with parameter `commit = TRUE` then a separate commit is automatically created,
         commit example: 42c119a on 21-02-09.

-5)  Delete directory "trelliscopejs" from the relevant project working directory (as it was created by step 2).
+5)  Delete directory "trelliscopejs" from the relevant project working directory (as it was created in step 2).
       - Keep it in directory `docs` (for GitHub) or `public` (for GitLab).
+6)  This step can be done only if step 4 is committed (`workflowrsubdirs::build_htmls()` with `commit = TRUE`)

-6)  (Manually) commit all remaining `trelliscopejs` files, (automatically) deleted R Markdown file (from directory "analysis") and added HTML file.
+    Manually commit all remaining `trelliscopejs` files, (automatically) deleted R Markdown file (from directory "analysis") and added HTML file.
       - Commit example: ce8e20f on 21-02-09.
+      - Note: If you build R Markdown file(s) containing "trelliscopejs" together with other R Markdown files, you need to commit more files.

-7)  It may take few minutes to see working visualization online.
+7)  Push your solution online.
+It may take few minutes to see working visualization online.

 ## How to avoid and solve potential problems